chelseachen113/pythonProject/Readme.md

 ### Variable Naming
 1. start with lowercase letter, use _ in between words
-2. Useful words and avoid abbreviation
+2. use useful words that describe what is inside the variable
-3. use the modified hungarian notation below
+3. avoid abbreviation
-4.
+4. use the modified hungarian notation below
 ##### Modified hungarian notation
 https://en.wikipedia.org/wiki/Hungarian_notation
 string - str_